ashbymichael/News/5bb25c83-6e50-44bc-a188-1d39f9220e3c/content.md

 In the short term, this transition will be painful for the older generation.
 As software eats a huge number of existing occupations we'll see an increase in the long term unemployed.
 But critics who think this trend will permanently put half of humanity out of work are as shortsighted as those who believe everything that can be invented has been invented.

 There are no shortage of problems to solve in the world and no shortage of new ideas to create joy and wonder in our lives.
 This future excites me, I see a world filled with creatives, each working to solve a problem or create an experience that excites them.
 I see a world where people no longer see their job as a means to sustenance, they feel it as a passion and a purpose.
-I see a world where everyone is empowered to help create the future they believe in.
+I see a world where everyone is empowered to create the future they believe in.

-In order to accelerate this future I believe in, we need to better equip our youth to be creators and inventors.
+In order to accelerate this future, we need to better equip our youth to be creators and inventors.
 We need a new category of higher education - the Product University.

 Historically, universities were created to be a community to further the world's knowledge - the Research University.
 The ecosystem and incentives of the traditional university system are primarily focused around research.
 Much of department funding comes from research grants, professors are hired and retained based on the papers they publish, and undergraduate curriculum prepares students for a career in academia.